Em-Ant/apollo-client-test/README.md

   Runs the server.
 Remember to build the client first.

-**Not Poduction ready - it will work only in a modern browser:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file, for better performance.
+**Not Poduction ready - will work only in a modern browser:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.js` config file, for better performance.